 The comparison should be unexpected but easily comprehensible.

-- It’s The Hunger Games meets Jurassic Park
+- The Hunger Games meets Jurassic Park

 “Will appeal to readers of…”

-Your approach on this should vary depending on whether you’re coming up with comp titles for agents or for readers, because the goals are slightly different.
+Your approach on this should vary depending on whether you’re coming up with comp titles for agents or for readers, because again, the goals are slightly different.

-For marketing to literary agents
+For marketing to publishers

-The key here to understand is that an agent is going to be thinking about how your book can be positioned in the market.
+An agent is going to be thinking about how your book can be positioned in the market.
 The mood you want to strike them with is, “Oh yeah, I can see how there’s a readership for this book.”

-- If the comp title is too popular: It doesn’t help the agent hone in on the market since megabestsellers pretty much appeal to everyone.
+- If the comp title is too popular: It doesn’t help the agent zero in on the market since megabestsellers pretty much appeal to everyone.
 (Also, trust me the agent has heard books being compared to [insert megabestseller] a million times before.)

 - If the comp title is too obscure: The agent may either not have heard of the book or may feel like there’s not a strong market for it.

 In a query, when you’re mentioning the comp title (or comp authors), just stick to a very simple formulation here: “My book would appeal to readers of [comp titles or comp authors].”
 It’s not necessary to “prove” why you’re including these comp titles, such as listing the themes associated with each comp title.
 Keep it simple.

 When you’re writing a nonfiction book proposal, a section of the proposal is typically devoted to competing titles in a bit more of a detailed way, with some basic analysis of how your proposed work compares.
 Note that this should be a bit more thoroughly researched evaluation of previously published books that compare to yours, and should include: